Sage-Bionetworks/schematic/docs/source/validation_rules.rst

   `regex101.com <https://regex101.com/>`_ is a tool that can be used to build and validate the behavior of your regular expression
   If the module specified is match for a given attribute's validation rule, regex match validation will be preformed in Google Sheets (but not Excel) real-time during metadata entry.
   The ``strict_validation parameter`` (in the `config.yml <https://github.com/Sage-Bionetworks/schematic/blob/develop/config_example.yml>`_ file for CLI or in manifest generation REST API calls) sets whether to stop the user from entering incorrect information in a Google Sheets cell (``strict_validation = true``) or simply throws a warning (``strict_validation = false``).
 Default: ``true``.
   ``regex`` validation in Google Sheets is different than standard regex validation (for example, it does not support validation of digits).
-See `this documentation <https://github.com/google/re2/wiki/Syntax>`_ for details on Google regex syntax.
+See `Google Regex Syntax documentation <https://github.com/google/re2/wiki/Syntax>`_ for details on Google regex syntax.
 It is up to the user/modeler to validate that ``regex match`` is working in their manifests, as intended.
 This is especially important if the ``strict_validation`` parameter is set to ``True`` as users will be blocked from entering incorrect data.
 If you are using Google Sheets and do not want to use real-time validation use ``regex search`` instead of ``regex match``.

 Type Validation Type